neohugo/neohugo/docs/content/en/hosting-and-deployment/hosting-on-github/index.md

 ---
 title: Host on GitHub Pages
-description: Deploy Hugo as a GitHub Pages project or personal/organizational site and automate the whole process with GitHub Actions
+description: Host your site on GitHub Pages with continuous deployment using project, user, or organization pages.
 categories: [hosting and deployment]
-keywords: [hosting,github]
+keywords: [hosting]
 menu:
   docs:
     parent: hosting-and-deployment